Hemanth9835/AI_InterviewAssistant/README.md

 # AI_InterviewAssistant
-The application being created willl be levaraging an API key of an LLM where will be building an interview assistant to help us prepare for the desired role.
+The mobile friendly web application being created willl be levaraging an API key of an LLM where will be building an interview assistant to help us prepare for the desired role.